-Can a chiropractor offer Bethesda, Maryland snoring therapy that can help me?
+Can a chiropractor offer Bethesda, Maryland, snoring therapy that can help me?

 When you think of remedies for snoring, you may not think of going to a chiropractor at first.
-Most people think of chiropractors as specialists who only treat patients with neck, back or shoulder problems.
+Most people think of chiropractors as specialists who only treat neck, back or shoulder problems.
 However, a chiropractor can offer you safe and natural techniques to help combat your snoring and the underlying issue.
-There are actually many conditions a chiropractor can help treat.
+There are many conditions a chiropractor can help treat.
 When you visit a chiropractor, they will want to sit down with you and determine what is causing your snoring first.
-Is it a physical problem that is causing an obstruction in your airway?
+Is it a physical problem that is obstructing your airway?
 Is it a lifestyle change that could make this better?
 They will first look for practical ways you can control your snoring before suggesting more intensive therapies.
 Often, chiropractors find that a manual adjustment not only increases blood flow to the brain (which helps it send the right signals to the rest of your body while you are sleeping), but it can help improve your breathing.
 We may also recommend avoiding alcohol before bed and adjusting the position you sleep in.

 You Are Not Alone

-Snoring Can be a Symptom of Sleep Apnea
+Snoring Can Be a Symptom of Sleep Apnea